New Tecumseth

 New Tecumseth is a town in Simcoe County, in south-central Ontario, Canada.
 While it is not officially a part of the Greater Toronto Area, it is counted, in terms of the census, as being a part of the Toronto Census Metropolitan Area.

 History

-The municipality was created in 1991 through the amalgamation of the Town of Alliston, the Villages of Beeton and Tottenham, and the Township of Tecumseth.
+The municipality was created on January 1, 1991, through the amalgamation of the Town of Alliston (incorporated 18 June 1874), the Villages of Beeton and Tottenham (both incorporated 18 June 1884), and the Township of Tecumseth (incorporated January 1, 1850).
 The name 'New Tecumseth' was chosen because a Town of Tecumseh already existed in Essex County.

+The town hosted the Panama national football team during the 2026 FIFA World Cup, jointly hosted by Canada, the United States and Mexico.

 Communities

 The main centres in New Tecumseth are the communities of Alliston, Tottenham, and Beeton.

 The town also includes the smaller communities of Allimil, Green Briar, Nicolston, Penville, Randall, Rich Hill, Schomberg Heights and Thompsonville.